nyu-software-engineering/full-mern-stack-web-app/README.md

 - `mkdir my_project` to create project folder
 - `cd my_project` to go into the folder

-Initial set up of React.js front end:
+### Initial set up of React.js front end

 - go into the main project folder and...
 - `npx create-react-app front-end` - to create a boilerplate React project for the front-end
 - `cd front-end` - to go into the folder that has been created
-- `npm install react-router-dom` - to install useful routing functionality
+- `npm install react-router-dom` - to install a 3rd-party module with useful routing functionality
 - `npm install axios` - to install a useful module for making requests to servers
-- added `.env` file with port setting at which to run React locally when developing
+- added `.env` file with environment variables and the port setting at which to run React locally when developing
 - ran `npm start` to start up the local React development server
 - start building out the rest of the code in the `src` directory

-Initial set up of Express.js back end:
+### Initial set up of Express.js back end

 - go into the main project folder and...
 - `mkdir back-end` to create a folder that will hold the back-end code
 - `cd back-end` - to go into the folder
 - `npm init -y` - to initialize this folder as an npm-powered project
 - `npm install -g nodemon` - to globally install a useful module for hot restarting of the server code
-- `npm install express` - install the main server framework
+- `npm install express` - install the main server framework we will rely on to handle basic server tasks
 - `npm install mongoose` - to install a useful module for dealing with MongoDB databases
 - `npm install dotenv` - to install a useful module for reading environment variables from `.env` files
 - `npm install cors` - to install a useful module for allowing [cross-origin requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)